xinychen/transdim/README.md

 -   [Our Publications](#our-publications)
 -   [License](#license)

-Strategic Aim
+Strategic aim
 --------------

 >Creating accurate and efficient solutions for the spatio-temporal traffic data imputation and prediction tasks.

-Tasks and Challenges
+Tasks and challenges
 --------------

 - ### **Missing data imputation**